felleslosninger/docs/_docs/idporten/oidc/oidc_protocol_userinfo.md

 The `/userinfo` endpoint is thoroughly documented in [OIDC Core specification, chapter 5.3](https://openid.net/specs/openid-connect-core-1_0.html#UserInfo)

-Note that ID-porten does not contain any useful additional information about the user beyond the `pid` (national id number) which is already included in the id_token.
+Note that if the access token contains the claim `clm` with the claims `family_name` and `given_name`, the values of these claims will be returned by calling the userinfo endpoint.

 ## Request